Everything you need to know about The Night of the Iguana

-Clive Owen will play the role of Reverend T. Lawrence Shannon in The Night of the Iguana.
+Clive Owen played the role of Reverend T. Lawrence Shannon in The Night of the Iguana.
 Owen has performed in the 2004 production of Closer at the National Theatre, later starring in the film adaptation a year later that saw him win 12 awards.
 Recent stage credits include M. Butterfly in 2017 and Old Times in 2015, with both productions taking place in America.

-Lia Williams joins the cast of The Night of the Iguana, with an illustrious list of theatre credits including Absurd Person Singular and The Homecoming by Harold Pinter.
+Lia Williams joined the cast of The Night of the Iguana, with an illustrious list of theatre credits including Absurd Person Singular and The Homecoming by Harold Pinter.
 In 1993, Williams played Carol in the West End premiere of Oleanna by David Mamet opposite David Suchet.

 Oliver Award-winning actor Julian Glover starred in the production, best known for his performance as Henry IV in the 1992 RSC production of the same name.

 The cast was completed by Alasdair Baker, Timothy Blore, Emma Canning, Karin Carlson, Madeleine Day, Ian Drysdale, Mufrida Hayes, Andrew McDonald, Manuel Pacific, Faz Singhateh, Finty Williams, Penelope Woodman and David Young.

 What did critics say about The Night of the Iguana?

 “It is simmeringly powerful in its execution, and stunningly realised, with Rae Smith’s sets and costumes, lit by Neil Austin, providing a supremely atmospheric location.
 As life’s misfits find consolation and comfort in each other, I was truly moved.”